-If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC.
-This will only be used in the case of an illness/misadventure appeal.
-Students whose HSC pattern of study makes them eligible to receive an ATAR must sit the trial exam.
+If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC examination.
+The calculation of the mark is a school decision and will include the Trial HSC examination.
+This mark is only used in the event of misadventure.

-Assessment Summary for SIT20416 Certificate II in Hospitality (Kitchen Operations) for in Public Schools NSW Wagga Wagga RTO 90333
+Assessment Summary for AHC21216 Certificate II in Rural Operations Public Schools NSW Wagga Wagga RTO 90333